mariahsager/webdev-final-project/README.md

 ## Additional notes

 - Any duplicate vinyls on the vinyl page are reflective of actual duplicate vinyls that I own.
 In most cases, if you follow the links by clicking on the vinyls, you will see that they actually link to separate releases.
+- The project instructions say to include links for each project listed as previous experience.
+I am unable to do this as sadly the projects I worked on while at Thoughtworks are now defunct and/or utilized private repositories.